-Directing qi throughout the body is never a purely mental task, however.
+Directing qi throughout the body is never a purely mental task.
 The conduits directing qi from one organ to another are easily clogged by our eating habits and unnatural postures.
 In The Great Tao, Stephen Chang (founder of the Foundation of the Tao, located in Redwood City, California) observes that much ill health can be attributed to the lack of a balanced diet.
 By “balanced,” he means a diet including the right amount of yin and yang foods, that is, foods which either reduce or augment vital energy to sustain the proper level.
-Chili, cinnamon, root vegetables, poultry and beans, for instance, are all yang; dairy products, green vegetables, sugar, and seafood, on the other hand, are yin.
+For example, chili, cinnamon, root vegetables, poultry and beans are all yang; dairy products, green vegetables, sugar, and seafood are yin.
 These same Daoist principles inform macrobiotics, the holistic system of dietetics developed in Japan and introduced into the United States through the George Ohsawa Macrobiotics Foundation of Oroville, California, and the East-West Foundation of Brookline, Massachusetts.

 From the above discussion one can see that taijiquan and other practices associated with qigong have physical, psychological and spiritual implications.
 Those practicing taiji as a martial art emphasize the physical aspect.
-Others, finding the stretching and pulling of daoyin and taiji effective in relieving stress, achieve psychological benefit.
-For still others, the physical harmony and mental balance achieved are but indications that one has realigned oneself with the Way of the universe, an attainment of profound spiritual importance.
+Others, finding the stretching and pulling of daoyin and taiji effective in relieving stress, achieve psychological benefits.
+For others still, the physical harmony and mental balance achieved are but indications that one has realigned oneself with the Way of the universe, an attainment of profound spiritual importance.